Kelin2025/repo-starter/README.md

 There's a couple dev commands

-- `DrizzleGenerate` will initialize Drizzle.
-Use it once after project setup
+- `DrizzleGenerate` will generate migrations.
+Use it whenever db changes.
+Make sure you ran it before deploy
-- `DrizzleMigrate` will apply migrations to your database.
-Use it whenever db changes
+- `DrizzleMigrate` will apply migrations to your local database

 # Contents